 Yes, the IT industry is more vigorous than ever, and yes, the outlook for this industry to thrive in the years coming is undeniable.
-As a result, talent management program is more important than ever for business to attract, attain and develop talents.
+As a result, a talent management program is more important than ever for businesses to attract, attain and develop talents.

 While it has come to the universal recognition that the “lifeblood” of this whole sector lies upon the IT talents – the ones that can bring simple code lines into complex systems, the statistics predict quite a “gloomy” future regarding the HR field.
 By 2026, the US market will see a shortage of 1.2M talents, and it is becoming more and more difficult to fill any IT positions.

 The world has witnessed a soaring number of job openings with more than 7 million positions to be filled.
 Yet, enterprises are still struggling to find high-profile candidates for their operations.
 Plus, qualified candidates now reap the advantages of being favored, hence the enterprises wanting to recruit them have to reconsider how they attract, retain and manage their talents.

 It is undeniable that the competition in HR is growing day by day, with the enterprises boost their recruitment campaigns with skyrocketing costs.
 Besides marketing and branding to bring the most likable image to the candidates, these high-profile talents are seeking:

 According to a study regarding the Future of Talent Management, 88% of the knowledge workers say that they would prioritize flexibility in terms of working hours and location when it comes to finding a new job.
 Soon, IT candidates expect that the recruiters would go for a wider range of searches, even cross-region or cross-border.